 7 - Help and support in your subject area

-Use our Subjects & Support section for all the online help you need for your studies.
+Use our Subject Help pages for all the online help you need for your studies.

 There are MFDs (Multi-Functional Devices) throughout the Library.
-There are also MFDs available at our branch libraries.
 You can use these to scan, print and photocopy.
 This is done by simply swiping your card over the ‘Pull Print’ logo on the printers, then selecting either Print, Scan or Copy.
 You will need to purchase print credits before you can print.

 9 - Group Study

 10 - Do you need more help?